Photo credit: Alexandra Marcu, Unsplash

 And, shareholders are able to bring an action against an oppressive board because of section 232 of the Corporations Act 2001 (Cth).

-Even if a court finds that a shareholder is oppressed, they may not grant relief.
+Even if a court finds that a shareholder is oppressed, they may not always grant relief.

 This was the case in Re Peninsula Kingswood Country Golf Club .
 Oppression was proven but because the shareholder took too long to bring forward their claim the court did not help.